Joe Mixon Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Recent Performances

-- In last week's matchup against the Ravens, Mixon carried the ball 12 times for 59 yards (4.9 yards per carry) and scored one touchdown.
+- Last week against the Ravens, Mixon picked up 59 yards on 12 carries (averaging 4.9 yards per attempt) while scoring one touchdown.

-- Mixon has 186 yards on 40 carries (62.0 ypg) with two rushing touchdowns in his last three games.
+- Mixon has rushed for 186 yards on 40 carries (62.0 yards per game) with two touchdowns on the ground over his last three outings.

-- Mixon has caught six passes for 61 yards (20.3 ypg) and one touchdown.
+- He's also caught six passes for 61 yards (20.3 per game) and one touchdown.

 Mixon's Cincinnati Teammates